pubkey/rxdb/orga/BACKLOG.md

 * It does not migrate the revisions of documents which causes a problem when replication is used
 * It is not able to migrate attachments

+## query normalization and optimization

+Create a package that normalizes and optimizes mango queries.

+optimization: Use $eq instead of $in if $in value has only one item
+optimization: if field is an enum use $in instead of other operators with $in: [all enum values that match the operators]
+optimization: query always returns empty-array if $eq does not match schema
+optimization: detect can-never-match queries (p.e. impossible $eq values or empty $in array)
+optimization: merge $and operators

+## Add plugin for [Pocketbase](https://pocketbase.io/) replication

 ## make a debugger UI

 See https://github.com/pubkey/rxdb/issues/3286